Best Ice Makers for Your Man Cave Bar

 If chewy, café-style nugget ice is what you want, the Typhur unit is a meaningful upgrade.
 It makes up to 35 lbs of pebble-style ice in 24 hours and often fills its removable basket in under an hour when running steadily.
 The 1.5L water tank means fewer refills than tiny countertop units, and the brushed stainless exterior with an LED status panel looks right at home on a bar cart or counter.
 It’s also surprisingly quiet, roughly 50 dB, so it won’t fight your movie or game audio.

 The one-touch self-clean cycle with a high-pressure pump and eight included cleaning packets is a real win.
 That keeps the ice tasting fresh without a lot of fuss.
-The ice texture is soft and airy, perfect for cocktails, iced coffee, and mojitos - people notice the difference.
+The ice texture is soft and airy, perfect for cocktails, iced coffee, and mojitos, and people notice the difference.
 The compact footprint (about 12 x 9 x 12 inches) fits small bars and RVs, and the package includes two scoops, which is a nice touch.

 No machine is perfect.
 The ice sits in a non-refrigerated basket, so if you don’t move batches into a freezer or use them quickly they can clump or begin to melt.
 During heavy parties you’ll refill the tank more often, and routine cleaning keeps performance at its best.
 For hosts and cocktail fans building a functional, stylish man cave bar, this one shines.